UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A “Fixed Rate” plan only fixes the energy charge part of your bill.
 The delivery charges from your local utility (like Oncor or CenterPoint) can change twice a year, affecting your total bill regardless of whether you choose TXU or Discount Power.

-Sustainability and Solar Buyback Options
+Sustainability And Solar Buyback Options

 Illustration comparing Discount Power for high energy usage and TXU Energy for stable rates.